Generic name: butorphanol (injection) [ bue-TOR-fa-nol ]

 Butorphanol is sometimes used during early labor, but using it just before childbirth can cause breathing problems in a newborn.

 Do not stop using butorphanol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using butorphanol.
+Ask your doctor how to safely stop using this medicine.

 Store butorphanol at room temperature away from moisture and heat.